Nishkalkashyap/Quark-docs/docs/releases/current-release.md

 <!-- Quark-0.5.0-start -->
 ## Quark 0.5.0 - July 3, 2019

-#### Bug fixes:
+#### 🐞 Bug Fixes:
-* Fixed: Context menu not updating on language change.
+* 🚑 Fixed: Context menu not updating on language change.
-* Fixed: Keybindings not getting removed when associated command is disposed.
+* 🚑 Fixed: Keybindings not getting removed when associated command is disposed.
-* Fixed: Keybindings triggers random actions inside monaco-editor issue.
+* 🚑 Fixed: Keybindings triggers random actions inside monaco-editor issue.
-* Fixed: ASAR packager issue. (cannot pack single file)
+* 🚑 Fixed: ASAR packager issue. (cannot pack single file)

 #### Other changes:
 * New files created are automatically opened in the editor.
 * Editor is now automatically focused when file is opened.
 * Added select-next and select-previous tabs bindings.

-#### Breaking:
+#### 💔 Breaking:
 * Removed: `createVueWebComponent` method from quark.util object.